 Follow the instructions on the web page "Admission to a master degree programme".
 Please submit your application in time, as the admission procedure may take two months or even longer.

-Your application is processed in two stages.
+Your application is processed in three steps.
 First, the admission office checks whether your application meets certain formal requirements.
 You need a degree on level 6 (bachelor) or higher in the European Qualifications Framework, and it should have been awarded by a recognized institution (classified as "H+" in ANABIN).
 Depending on your country of origin, further conditions may apply.

-In the second step we check whether the documents you have supplied with the application (like degrees, transcripts, certificates, references from employers) allow us to conclude that your expertise in computer science, economics, business informatics, and mathematics suffices to follow the master courses successfully.
+In the third step we check whether the documents you have supplied with the application (like degrees, transcripts, certificates) allow us to conclude that your expertise in computer science, economics, business informatics, and mathematics suffices to follow the master courses successfully.

 At the moment, there is no restriction on the number of students admitted per term.
 You don't have to compete against other applicants for a limited number of places.

-If you have completed a bachelor in Wirtschaftsinformatik at TU Wien you will be admitted without further conditions.
+If you have completed a bachelor in business informatics at TU Wien you will be admitted without further conditions.

 Otherwise we check, based on the documents that you have provided with your application, whether you have the necessary prerequisites for mastering the courses in the programme.
 If you have, you will be admitted without further conditions.
 If not, we compile a list of missing prerequisites.
 If they sum up to a term (half a year) or less, you will be admitted under the condition that you do some extra courses.
 You don't have to do them in advance, but can do them side-by-side with the regular master programme, as we check their completion only at the end of your studies here.